hemberg-lab/MicroExonator/docs/source/single_cell_analysis.rst

     snakemake -s MicroExonator.smk  --cluster-config cluster.json --cluster {cluster system params} --use-conda -k  -j {number of parallel jobs} quant_unpool_single_cell

-This can enable users do run custom downstream analysis over alternative splicing quantification files generated for every cell by separated.
+This allows custom downstream analyses on the quantification of each cell.
+To avoid writing very many files, the per-cell results can instead be aggregated by cluster (using ``cluster_metadata``) with the ``collapse_whippet`` target; the results are written to ``Whippet/Quant/Collapsed/``.

 .. warning::